compilit/compilit-spring-mediator/README.md

 </dependency>
 ```

-Then add an extra ManagedBeanScan to your project by annotating any managed bean class with @ComponentScan(
+Then add an extra ManagedBeanScan to your project by annotating a managed bean class with @ComponentScan(
-CQERS_MEDIATOR_PACKAGE)
+CQERS_MEDIATOR_PACKAGE).
+I've noticed that adding this annotation to the main class works all the time.
+Other managed beans might be more finicky about having this annotation.

 ```Java